pirocorp/Kubernetes/02. Cluster Setup and Management/README.md

 ## Container runtime configuration

-Will refer to this [source](https://kubernetes.io/docs/setup/production-environment/container-runtimes/).
+Will refer to this [Container Runtimes](https://kubernetes.io/docs/setup/production-environment/container-runtimes/).

 Create the configuration folder if does not exist